hyperscience/HS-Learn/lecture-6/README.md

     tar -xzvf inception_resnet_v2_2016_08_30.tar.gz

+# Installed required packages

+Using your favorite python environment manager(e.g. conda or venv) install the python package requirements:

+    pip install -r requirements.txt

+NOTE: the default configuration will install regular tensorflow(non-gpu) if you have configured GPU, better install tensorflow-gpu==1.5.0

 # Configuring the notebooks

 Each of the two notebooks has a cell with constants at the top where you can configure the paths to the location where you checked out tensorflow/models and where you extracted the inception resnet v2 checkpoint.
 By default those are assumed to be in the project root folder.
 If you decided to use a different location you need to update those locations.